hmrc/eu-subsidy-compliance-frontend/encyrpted_email.md

 All email addresses are retrieved by EORI.
 We give the option to email using a manually entered EORIs such as when removing a business entity.
 We send to the EORI from the login session as well.
-We may get storage misses from the manually entered EORI as they may not have created an undertaking via our service, but we should not get them from the primary session-based EORI.
+We may get storage misses from the manually entered EORI as they may not have created an undertaking via our service, but we should not get storage misses from the primary session-based EORI.

 ## CDS response for unverified email?